What leads to the actual safety of products?

 - If a business can be trusted outside of the assessment time window, they do not need the certification except where the assessors know more or can see more than the operators of the business, which is rarely the case.

 - If outside assessors know more and can see more than the operators of the business, these operators need to be trained and/or educated more than assessed.
 The effectiveness of the training may be assessed but not so much for an annual re-certification of the operation, but for operator re-training purposes until adequate operator proficiency precludes annual external coaching.

 - Customers who rely on certificates without carefully examining the supplied products take no less risk than customers who are committed to carefully examining supplied products without requiring outside certificates.

-- Where the supplied products cannot credibly and consistently prove to be safe, meet regulatory and quality requirements, external certificates offer no more than a blanket cover for undetected infractions, deviations and/or deficiencies.
-Under such circumstances, the certifying body remains justified to withdraw certification upon the detection, discovery or exposure of erstwhile covered infractions, deviations and/or deficiencies.
+- Where the supplied products cannot credibly and consistently prove to be safe, meet regulatory and quality requirements, external certificates offer no more than a blanket cover for undetected failures, infractions, deviations and/or deficiencies.
+Under such circumstances, the certifying body remains justified to withdraw certification upon the detection, discovery or exposure of erstwhile hidden infractions, deviations and/or deficiencies.
 In addition to already being non-committal outside of the assessment time window, certification essentially comes to naught under such circumstances.